 Lynette M. Burrows was born cursed.
 Cursed to love reading, she was always lost in a book.
-And she lived every story she read, at least in her imagination.
+She lived every story she read, at least in her imagination.
 Imagination was pooh-poohed as impractical so Lynette found a practical job.

 She worked hard at being a regular person holding down practical jobs.
 But her soul yearned for creative expression that stretched farther than her personal journal.
 She took a how-to-write correspondence class (in the days when home computers lurked in a garage somewhere in California).
 That began the slow scrawl that led from 500-word children’s stories to 500-page novels.